 Current Liabilities Definition

-The current liabilities is defined as all liabilities that are owed during the current time period.
+The current liabilities are defined as all liabilities that are owed during the current time period.